ubicucsd/bootcamp_19_20/7_Challenge1.md

 ## Welcome
 Welcome to Week 4 of the Crash Course!
 This will be our final session this quarter; good luck with finals, and we'll see you in Winter.

 This week's lesson is, in some ways, a "midterm" that covers the skills you've learned in Weeks 1-3.
 It is designed to be more representative of problems you'd be asked to solve in real world applications rather than a tutorial explaining how things are done.
+It should be challenging, but fairly short.

 ## Instructions
 ### Coverage